Principles of Calibration in Chemistry

 External Calibration

-In external calibration, a set of standard solutions is analyzed to construct a calibration curve.
-Unknown samples are then measured, and their concentrations are determined using the curve.
+In external calibration, a separate set of standard solutions is analyzed to construct a calibration curve.
+Unknown samples are then measured independently, and their concentrations are determined using the established curve.

-In internal calibration, a known amount of an internal standard is added to both the standard solutions and unknown samples.
-The ratio of the analyte response to the internal standard response is used for calibration.
+In internal standard calibration, a known amount of an internal standard (a compound not present in the sample) is added to both the standard solutions and the unknown samples.
+The ratio of the analyte response to the internal standard response is used for calibration, correcting for variations in instrument response or sample preparation.

 Standard Addition Method

-The standard addition method involves adding a known amount of the analyte to an unknown sample.
-The sample is then analyzed before and after the addition, and the concentration of the analyte in the original sample is calculated.
+The standard addition method involves adding known amounts of the analyte to aliquots of the unknown sample.
+The sample is then analyzed before and after each addition.
+The concentration of the analyte in the original sample is determined by extrapolating the calibration curve to the x-intercept.

 Data Analysis